 Aside from the above, you also get to refer to yourself as a Doctor and add fancy initials after your name!

-What Can I Do with a PhD?
+What Can I Do After a PhD?

-One of the most desirable post-doctoral fields is working within independent Research and Development (R&D) labs and new emerging companies.
+One of the most desirable postdoctoral fields is working within independent Research and Development (R&D) labs and new emerging companies.
 Both industries, especially R&D labs, have dedicated groups of PhD graduates who lead research activities, design new products and take part in crucial strategic meetings.
 Not only is this a stimulating line of work, but the average salaries in R&D labs and emerging start-ups are lucrative.
 In comparison, an undergraduate with five years of experience within their given field will, on average, likely earn less than a new PhD graduate taking on a R&D position.

-It’s a common misunderstanding that PhDs only opens the door for educational based roles such as university lecturers and training providers.
+It’s a common misunderstanding that PhDs only opens the door for an academic career such as university lecturers and training providers.
 Although obtaining a PhD opens these doors, the opportunities extend far beyond educational roles.
 In fact, recent data from the UK’s Higher Education Statistics Agency (HESA) indicates only 23% of PhD graduates take a position in educational roles.
 This low percentage is primarily because PhD graduates have a wide range of skills that make them suitable for a broad spectrum of roles.
 This is being seen first hand by the increasing number of PhD graduates who are entering alternative roles such as research, writing, law and investment banking.

 How Do I Find a PhD?

 We appreciate that finding a PhD programme to undertake can be a relatively daunting process.
-According to Higher Education Student Statistics, over 22,000 PhDs were awarded in 2016/17 within the UK alone.
+According to Higher Education Student Statistics, over 22,000 PhDs were awarded in 2016/17 within the United Kingdom alone.
 Clearly there are a huge number of PhD programmes available.
 This can sometimes be confusing for prospective doctorates, particularly when different programmes are advertised in different places.
 Often, it is difficult to know where to look or where to even start.
 We’ve put together a list of useful sources to find the latest PhD programmes:

 - A great place to start is with our comprehensive and up-to-date database of available PhD positions.